gdevby/starter4j/README.md

 wget https://github.com/gdevby/starter-app/blob/master/example-compiled-app/os_installer/installDebPackage.sh -O - | sh
 ```
 3) **MacOs**<br>
 Installation is carried out through the terminal and from the browser.
-To run from a browser, the signature of the developer is required.
+To run from a browser, you need to sign code signing your installer.
 In this example, we'll show you how to run it from the terminal.
 Open a terminal and run the command
 ```
 curl --remote-name https://raw.githubusercontent.com/gdevby/starter-app/master/example-compiled-app/os_installer/starter-1.0.dmg && chmod +x ./starter-1.0.dmg && open -W ./starter-1.0.dmg
 ```

 These modules can help you develop desktop applications:
-1) Java paths, OS identification, user directories, details [desktop-common-util]()
+1) Java paths, OS identification, user directories, in details [desktop-common-util]()
-2) Multi-threaded download files and cache configs on the old desktop application in detail [http-download](https://github.com/gdevby/desktop-starter-launch-update-bootstrap/blob/master/http-download/README.md )
+2) Multi-threaded download files and cache configs for desktop application, in detail [http-download](https://github.com/gdevby/desktop-starter-launch-update-bootstrap/blob/master/http-download/README.md )
 3) Get information on GPU, downtime and system activity, in detail [desktop-common-util-additional]()

 This project solves similar problems as launch4j, but it solves differently: